TheRoundup is reader supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 Get your dog's tail wagging with this gold standard of dog toys.
 With over forty years of industry expertise, KONG knows how vital play is to strengthen the bond between you and your dog.

 This is another dog toy where my and Millie's tastes align perfectly.
 She loves to get her jaw around this durable ball and loop toy.
-And I love shopping at EarthHero.
+And I love watching her enjoy it.

-Made with natural hemp rope and recycled cotton, this eco-friendly toy is kind to the environment and great for your dog's teeth.
-As your furry friend chews, the durable fibers act as a natural toothbrush.
+Made with natural hemp rope and recycled cotton, this eco-friendly toy is kind to the environment and durable enough to stand up to even heavy chewing.

 I bought this for testing one night and I doubted it would be any good (in truth, I only ordered it because I wanted to support a veteran-owned business).
 However, when it arrived, I was mightily impressed!